In Photoshop, you use the Timeline panel to create animation frames. Each frame represents a configuration of layers.

 Adding frames is the first step in creating an animation.
 If you have an image open, the Timeline panel displays the image as the first frame in a new animation.
 Each frame you add starts as a duplicate of the preceding frame.
 You then make changes to the frame using the Layers panel.

 Before you can work with a frame, you must select it as the current frame.
 The contents of the current frame appear in the document window.

-In the Animation panel (Photoshop Extended CS5) or Timeline panel (CS6), the current frame is indicated by a narrow border (inside the shaded selection highlight) around the frame thumbnail.
+In the Timeline panel, the current frame is indicated by a narrow border (inside the shaded selection highlight) around the frame thumbnail.
 Selected frames are indicated by a shaded highlight around the frame thumbnails.